gridsome/gridsome.org/blog/2019-08-25-gridsome-07/index.md

 ## New routes & template configuration

 Previously, each content type has been given a route in order to assign it to a template with the same name inside the `src/templates` directory.
 Routes where spread across many plugin options and some also hidden within plugins.
-The new `templates` config tries to collection all content type routes in a single property in `gridsome.config.js`.
+The new `templates` config tries to collect all content type routes in a single property in `gridsome.config.js`.

+To create a route for a [collection](/docs/collections) you simply add `CollectionName: '/any/route/:title'` to the new [templates](/docs/templates)  config.
+Here are some examples:

 ```js
 // gridsome.config.js